How do we put this lightly?

 When taking something of a wrecking ball to the way your company operates internally, these transformational changes for which you're making room will have an impact on your GTM teams and the way you currently do business.
 Obviously.

-We’ve talked about the functions of a RevOps team, so now let's cast the net wider, to identify and detail the changes that will inevitably occur within your company as you transition from a legacy model to revenue operations and how to make this shift as smoothly as possible.
+We’ve talked about the skills and functions of a RevOps team, so now let's cast the net wider, to identify and detail the changes that will inevitably occur within your company as you transition from a legacy model to revenue operations and how to make this shift as smoothly as possible.

 It probably goes without saying that, from an agility standpoint, the impact of revenue operations on your GTM teams will be considerable.
 First, they will work together more effectively because their individual pain points will be addressed at a holistic level.
 With an entire strategic team aligned in pursuit of revenue, this will also drive consistent improvement to processes that will allow everyone to operate much more efficiently.
 Your RevOps team will use company data to make fact-based operational recommendations, as opposed to individual teams operating under the “because someone said so” mentality of a legacy model.
 An encouraging boon for critical thinking and innovation, if you ask us.